elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

   - Saving t = s (constant) Yt
   - sYt = (n + d)Kt \[steady]
     - this constraint fixes the capital-labour ratio unless there is a change in population growth, saving rate, or productivity
+    - since population growth cannot keep increasing, in the long-run only productivity growth increases per-capita growth
   - sAf(k) = (n + d)k \[steady]
   - usually below the golden rule steady state

 ### Long-Run Living Standards

+- An increase in productivity: increases output, incomes, saving, capital stock; y = Af(k) curve **shifts up**
 - living standards: output, consumption, and capital per worker
 - higher saving rate: higher long-run output due to larger capital sock ( sAf(k) curve shifts up)
 - increase in population growth rate: causes long-run output to fall since more output is used to equip workers with capital rather than for consumption; (n+d)k curve shifts up
-- increase in productivity: increases output, incomes, saving, capital stock; y = Af(k) curve shifts up

 ### Endogenous Growth Theory

+- AK model
 - neoclassical growth model assumes, rather than explains, the behaviour of the crucial determinant of the long-run growth rate of output per capita.
-- human capital: invest in people and thus productivity increases and if physical capital and human capital are correlated, then marginal productivity of capital does not need to diminish
+- human capital: invest in people and thus productivity increases and if **physical capital and human capital are correlated**, then marginal productivity of capital does not need to diminish
 - R&D generates technical know-how which is productive and offsets capital productivity declining

 ### Environment and Economic Growth